 Vitamin B3 deficiency; Deficiency - niacin; Nicotinic acid deficiency

 Pellagra is caused by having too little niacin or tryptophan in the diet.
 It can also occur if the body fails to absorb these nutrients.
-It may develop after gastrointestinal diseases or with alcohol use, HIV/AIDS, or anorexia.

 Symptoms of pellagra include: